kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - Insert your credentials (ssid, password) and 3 API KEYS in header of main sketch _KALO_ESP32_Voice_AI_Friends.ino_
 - Update your hardware pin assignments (pcb template) in main sketch _KALO_ESP32_Voice_AI_Friends.ino_
 - Update your hardware microphone pins and audio storage settings (PSRAM a/o SD Card) in header of _lib_audio_recording.ino_
-- Create 1-N 'AI Friends' character' in header of new _lib_OpenAI_Chat.ino_
+- Create your own 1-N 'AI Friends' character' in header of new _lib_OpenAI_Chat.ino_
 - Optional: Review default settings in header of each .ino (e.g. DEBUG toggle in main.ino, recording parameter in 'lib_audio_recording.ino')
 - Optional: Copy Audio file 'Welcome.wav' to ESP32 SD card, played on Power On ('gong' sound)
 - In case of COMPILER ERROR on _audio_play.openai_speech()_: Check/update the last line of code in main sketch.
 Background: the amount of openai_speech() parameter changed with latest AUDIO.H versions.